Dumb and Dumber

 Dumb and Dumber is a 1994 American road buddy comedy film directed by Peter Farrelly, who cowrote the screenplay with his brother Bobby and Bennett Yellin.
 It is the first installment in the Dumb and Dumber franchise.
-Starring Jim Carrey and Jeff Daniels, it tells the story of Lloyd Christmas (Carrey) and Harry Dunne (Daniels), two dumb but well-meaning friends from Providence, Rhode Island, who set out on a cross-country road trip to Aspen, Colorado, to return a briefcase full of money to its owner, thinking it was abandoned as a mistake, though it was actually left as a ransom.
+Starring Jim Carrey and Jeff Daniels, it tells the story of Lloyd Christmas (Carrey) and Harry Dunne (Daniels), two dumb but well-meaning friends from Providence, Rhode Island, who set out on a cross-country road trip to Aspen, Colorado, to return a briefcase full of money to its owner, unaware it was left as a ransom.
 Lauren Holly, Karen Duffy, Mike Starr, Charles Rocket, and Teri Garr play supporting roles.

-The film was released on December 16, 1994.
-It received mixed reviews from critics, and was a commercial success, grossing $247 million against a $17 million budget.
+The film was released by New Line Cinema on December 16, 1994.
+It received mixed reviews from critics, but was a commercial success, grossing $247.3 million against a $17 million budget.
 The success of Dumb and Dumber launched the career of the Farrelly brothers, established the range of the heretofore dramatically acclaimed Daniels as a gifted comedic actor and revitalized his Hollywood career, and solidified Carrey's reputation as one of the most prominent actors of the 1990s.
 It has since developed a cult following.
 The film also spawned an animated TV series, a 2003 prequel, and a 2014 sequel.